-So, your students are all about the growth mindset.
-They’ve played your improv games.
+So, your students are all about the growth mindset (“step 2”).
+They’ve done improv (“step 2”) and loved it.
 They can zip, zap, zop for days.
-They are fearless, mistake-making machines, and now they are talking up a storm.
+They are fearless, mistake-making machines, and now they are talking up a storm…

 “HELLO, my name is DAVID, what’s your name?”